Manas-Shrivastav/IndiaElection-Twitter-NewsBot/README.md

 # IndiaElection-Twitter-NewsBot
 As the 2024 General Elections in India draw near, the need for accurate, real-time information has never been more critical.
 Imagine having a dedicated ally that not only keeps you abreast of the latest political developments but also engages you in insightful conversations and delivers news with a dash of wit.
 Enter our project – the 2024 India Elections NewsBot (Powered by ChatGPT and NewsAPI).
+This project is done in colaboration with @Maverick-Morningstar

 # Step 1: Set Up a [Twitter Developer Account](https://developer.twitter.com/en/docs/developer-portal/overview)